m-atlantis/BloodTypeCompatibility/README.md

-## Instruction to `blood_type_compatibility.py`
+## Instructions
-The first function looks up the chosen two blood types in a dictionary using the recipients type as the key, and the donors blood type is the value.
-By seeing if such a value exists for a given key is equal to making a lookup in a truth table.
+Type `python test.py` to run the program.

-The second function uses 3-bit representations of the blood types to do bitwise-OR comparisons.
+You will be prompted to type in the blood type for the recipient and donor.

-By bitwise-OR'ing the two blood types and comparing the result to the recipients blood type we can see if they are compatible.
-If the recipients bit-representation doesn't change the blood types fit.
+The allowed values for these are either their respective name or the bit encoding of the blood type, e.g.:

-The run the script:
+    AB+

-	Python main.py ARG
+    AB-

-Where ARG is either 1 or 2; running the first or second function respectively.
+    B+

-The user will then be prompt to type in the two blood types which are on the form:
+    O+
-	BloodType.TYPE
+    O-

-E.g.:
+    111

-	- BloodType.AB_minus
+    101
-	- BloodType.B_plus
+    001
-	- BloodType.O_minus
+    010
-	- etc.
+    ... etc.

-The program will then return either 1 or 0 for compatibility.
+Once both have been input, the program will return the result as a single bit, 1 for compatible, 0 for non-compatible.